aycangulez/tie-in/README.md

 # Tie-in

-Tie-in is a relational data component library that makes it easy to store and query records that can be related to any other record.
+Tie-in is a relational data component library that lets you store and query records that can be related to any other record.

 ## Installation